dominicprice/endplay/README.md

 >>> d.west = "AQ..T964.QJ975" # equivalent
 ```

-Modifying the contents of the hand can be done using the `add`, `extend` and `remove` methods. `add` and `remove` return `True` if the the operation was successful: attempting to remove a card which isn't in a hand, or adding a card which is already there causes it to return `False`.
+Modifying the contents of the hand can be done using the `add`, `extend` and `remove` methods. `add` and `remove` return `True` if the operation was successful: attempting to remove a card which isn't in a hand, or adding a card which is already there causes it to return `False`.

 ```python
 >>> h = Hand()